uicrooks/shopify-theme-lab-docs/docs/guide/deployment.md

 Since Theme Lab uses a custom build workflow it's not out of the box compatible with the [Shopify GitHub integration](https://shopify.dev/themes/tools/github).
 :::

-One of the simplest ways to achieve version control for a live store is to use 2 separate repos.
+One of the simplest ways to achieve version control for a live store is to use 2 separate repositories.
 One for your `source code` and one for your `dist code`.
 That way you can use the Shopify GitHub integration for your dist repo and track possible changes on a live theme.

 1. When you're ready to publish a theme to a live store simply run the build task.